MikeDigitize/JSFundamentals/README.md

 ### Extending prototypes

-Constructors created to provide a simple piece of functionality can be extended to create more complex pieces of functionality.
+Constructors created to provide a simple piece of functionality can be extended to create more specific pieces of functionality.
 Consider the following example of a constructor that gets and sets a DOM element:

 ```html
 <p>This</p>